esteinig/vircov/README.md

 ## Overview

 Viral metagenomic diagnostics from low-abundance clinical samples can be challenging in the absence of sufficient genome coverage. `Vircov` extracts the distinct non-overlapping regions froma reference alignment and generates some helpful statistics.
-It can be used to automate the flagging of potential hits without manual evaluation of coverage plots.
+It can be used to flag potential hits without inspection of coverage plots for example in automated pipelines and reports.

 ## Concept